kazo0/kazo0.github.io/docs/_posts/2023-11-29-update-conf-recap.md

 As a sponsor for the conference, Uno Platform had a booth in the main hall for both conference days.
 Who knew that sitting at a table for 8 hours straight talking about the same thing over and over could be so exhausting :sweat_smile:.
 I actually had a blast running the booth with Martin and Dominik.

-During the down times, I got to know both of them much better compared to the quick Teams interactions we usually have whenever our timezones overlap.
+During the down times, I got to know both of them much better compared to the quick Teams interactions we usually have whenever our time zones overlap.
 I got the impression that Martin is similar to myself in that we both need recovery time after so much social interaction.
-Dominik, on the other hand, is a social butterfly and a total pro at networking.
+Dominik, on the other hand, is a social butterfly.
 Given his experience presenting at conferences for both Uno Platform and Microsoft, I shouldn't be surprised.
-Often he would snap Martin and I out of our trance and point us to someone that was hovering around the booth and get us to engage with them.
+Often, he would snap Martin and me out of our trance and point us to someone who was hovering around the booth and get us to engage with them.
 He was definitely the captain of the booth.
 Oh, and did I mention that he is just about to graduate from HIGH SCHOOL!?
-He is touring around with Uno and Microsoft, speaking at conferences, contributing very important work to Uno, all while studying for his final year.
+He is touring around with Uno and Microsoft, speaking at conferences, and contributing very important work to Uno, all while studying for his final year.
 This guy can multitask.

-I also got to meet some really interesting people that came over to the booth to learn about Uno Platform.
+I also got to meet some really interesting people who came over to the booth to learn about Uno Platform.
 Including some very interested companies/groups whose information we handed over to the marketing/sales team as potential leads.
 Fingers crossed :crossed_fingers:!
-We even got to speak to one very excited individual that had written [his own article about Uno Platform][billson-article] years ago and was totally pumped to see us.
+We even got to speak to one very excited individual who had written his own article about Uno Platform][billson-article] years ago and was totally pumped to see us.

 ## The Trip